-The sixteenth full fiscal year of operation of the PDP, and CDRP, proceeded smoothly.
+The seventeenth full fiscal year of operation of the PDP, and CDRP, proceeded smoothly.
 Results continue to show that the PDP and CDRP programs are effective in assuring access to high quality, cost-effective medications and have resulted in significant program savings, while promoting access to medically necessary drugs for Medicaid members.

-In SFY 21/22, the DURB reviewed 16 classes of drugs in the PDP to include drugs recently approved by the FDA and newly available clinical and financial information.
-There were no new drug classes reviewed for inclusion on the PDP.
-By the end of SFY 21/22 there were a total of 113 drug classes subject to the PDP.
-No new drugs were recommended for inclusion into the CDRP by the DUR Board in SFY 21/22.
+In SFY 22/23, the DURB reviewed 14 classes of drugs in the PDP to include drugs recently approved by the FDA and newly available clinical and financial information.
+There was one new drug class reviewed for inclusion on the PDP.
+By the end of SFY 22/23 there were a total of 100 drug classes subject to the PDP.
+No new drugs were recommended for inclusion into the CDRP by the DUR Board in SFY 22/23.